rasen68/wouldnt_it_be_insane_if_i_put_my_notion_on_github/reading list.md

 - Wild Swans by Jung Chang
 - The Fault in Our Stars by John Green
 - Everything by Haruki Murakami tbh
+- The City & The City by China Mieville
+- The City in the Middle of the Night by Charlie Jane Anders
 - Alice Isn't Dead by Joseph Fink

 ### Manga